AdrianVollmer/Congruence/README.md

 A command line interface to Atlassian Confluence.

 Because Confluence at my company loads a whopping 9.13MB of JavaScript just to see the home page.
-This program is inspired by mutt and newsboat and takes a minimalist approach to accessing this bloated but quite useful piece of software.
+This program is inspired by applications like mutt, newsboat or tig and takes a minimalist approach to accessing this bloated but quite useful piece of software.

+Fortunately, on the flipside, Confluence behaves nicely when interfacing with other things.
+There is an API!
+And there are lots of JSON objects or XML documents.

 Getting started
 ---------------